 The results can be binned into two categories: Alignment time and sensitivity.

-Both DIAMOND and PLAST are orders of magnitude faster than BLAST, clocking in at 202 and 346 minutes respectively.
+Both DIAMOND and PLAST are orders of magnitude faster than BLAST, clocking in at 346 and 202 minutes respectively.
 Compared to 1474 minutes for the BLAST that is some serious computational time savings.
 Good to see since this speed up is the raison d'être for these alternative programs.

 As a proxy for sensitivity, I examined two metrics.
 The total number of hits found by each program and the number of queries with at least one hit.
 We can see that in both cases BLASTx is the most sensitive, followed by PLASTx and then DIAMOND.

 While BLASTx is still the gold standard for sensitivity it's incredibly long alignment times make it a major bottleneck when many thousands of sequences need to be aligned.
-This is a serious consideration when we are say annotating a transcriptome (our last assembly was over 200,000 sequences).
+This is a serious consideration when we are for example annotating a large transcriptome (our last assembly was over 200,000 sequences).
 Both PLAST and DIAMOND provide a major run-time advantage without a considerable loss of sensitivity.

 In a head to head of PLAST and DIAMOND, PLAST is the clear winner both in terms of speed and sensitivity.
 Besides this, I found PLAST preferable for three primary reasons: